deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “It’s Daniel,” Allison confirmed.
 “But there’s some other letters with it and the paper looks like a big guy made it by beating some bark flat with a rock.”

 “Ha!”
-Julian grinned and rolled the two boys over shoulder to their giggling protest, “That’s probably exactly what Vemik did, too….
+Julian grinned and rolled the two boys over his shoulder to their giggling protest.
+“That’s probably exactly what Vemik did, too….
 Anyway, you two play nice, okay?
 Don’t beat up Righteous!”

 “We promise,” Tristan said.
 The kid had a remarkably sophisticated sense of humor sometimes, including a precocious nose for irony.
 It got a snicker from Christian at least.
 That made Julian grin evilly, and with a quiet grunt, easily tossed the boys completely across the yard, right into Christian’s absurd arms.